cunnie/writings/i_am_become_forever.md

 "Then what was it?"

-"I believe it was bad luck.
+"I believe it was bad luck, or, from our perspective, good luck.
 They've been pulling in additional power lines in order to enable thermonuclear fusion.
 During the bring-up of the new power, the load was too great and one of the transformers at the electric substation exploded."

 "Are you sure it wasn't your doing?"